 National Farm Rescuer Day

-National Farm Rescuer Day is a holiday that’s observed on the third Thursday in March.
-This is a holiday that’s dedicated to the people who help farmers get their seeds into the ground and their crops harvested.
+National Farm Rescuer Day is a holiday observed on the third Thursday in March.
+This holiday is dedicated to the people who help farmers plant their seeds and harvest their crops.

-Every year, the non-profit organization Farm Rescue helps farmers when things get dire and they need assistance to keep doing what they do.
-It’s also a holiday in which average people are encouraged to donate money to organizations that provide aid to farmers.
+Every year, the nonprofit organization Farm Rescue assists farmers when they face dire circumstances and need help to continue their work.
+It is also a holiday where average people are encouraged to donate money to organizations that provide aid to farmers.

-Farm Rescue is an organization that was created in 2005 by Bill Gross and has helped hundreds of farm families over the years.
-A few years later, National Farm Rescuer Day was created as a holiday to encourage people to give to organizations that support farmers and family farms, and to underline the challenges that many family farms face.
+Farm Rescue, an organization founded in 2005 by Bill Gross, has helped hundreds of farm families over the years.
+A few years later, National Farm Rescuer Day was established as a holiday to encourage people to contribute to organizations that support farmers and family farms, and to highlight the challenges many family farms encounter.

-We wanted to highlight some of the important facts about farmers and farms in the United States, so we did the research and listed the facts we found the most interesting below.
+We wanted to highlight some important facts about farmers and farms in the United States, so we conducted research and listed the most interesting facts we found below.

 • There are more than 2 million farms in the U.S.

-• Approximately 3 million people work for the country’s farms.
+• Approximately 3 million people are employed by the country’s farms.

-• One U.S farm can feed approximately 166 people.
+• One U.S. farm can feed about 166 people annually.

-• The United States has more than 900 million acres of farmland.
+• The United States has over 900 million acres of farmland.

-• Dairy cows in the U.S produce more than 218 billion pounds of milk.
+• Dairy cows in the U.S. produce more than 218 billion pounds of milk each year.

-• Most farmers need to work outside jobs just to make ends meet.
+• Many farmers need to work additional jobs just to make ends meet.

-• Less than 1% of farmland in the U.S is organic.
+• Less than 1% of farmland in the U.S. is certified organic.

 Observing National Farm Rescuer Day

-This is a great day for people to go out there and volunteer their time and money to organizations that help farmers.
-People can also spread the word about this holiday and encourage other people to donate their time, skills, and money by using the hashtag #NationalFarmRescuerDay.
+This day is an excellent opportunity for people to volunteer their time and money to organizations that support farmers.
+People can also spread the word about this holiday and encourage others to donate their time, skills, and money by using the hashtag #NationalFarmRescuerDay.

 When is it?